jhonlouisetan/Coin-Detector-Project/README.md

+# Simple Smart Coin Counter and Detector through Arduino and Proteus

 ## About
-Title: Simple Smart Coin Counter and Detector through Arduino and Proteus

 A simple smart coin counter and detector project using Arduino and Proteus.

 ## Purpose